dfkotz/metahashcheck/README.md

    review: quickly review dir for presence of files newer than records.
 ```

+In `create` mode, `metacheck` creates a new file `.metacheck` in each of the directories listed on the commandline.

+The other modes behave slightly differently: `metacheck` scans the listed directories, recursively, looking for any `.metacheck` files in any subdirectory of any listed directory... then processes each subdirectory that contains a `.metacheck` file.
+This can be very convenient; see [directories](#directories) below.

 Suppose you have three directories named `A`, `B`, `C`.
 Then the first run would be